3 Key Principles of Practicing Devotions

 To achieve results in our spiritual life, we have to shoulder responsibility in eating and drinking God’s words, and we need to learn to link that to our actual state and seek the truth.
 This is very important.
 Just as God’s words say, “When you eat and drink the words of God, you must measure the reality of your own state against them.
 That is, when you discover your shortcomings in the course of your real experience, you must be capable of finding a path to practice, of turning your back on your incorrect motivations and notions.
 If you always strive for these things and pour your heart into achieving them, then you will have a path to follow, you will not feel empty, and thus you will be able to maintain a normal state.
 Only then will you be someone who carries a burden in your own life, who has faith” (“Practice (7)” in The Word Appears in the Flesh).

 “Because you come before God bearing a burden, and because you always feel that you are lacking in so many ways, that there are many truths that you need to know, much reality that you need to experience, and that you should give every care to God’s will—these things are always on your mind.
 It is as if they are pressing down on you with a force that leaves you unable to breathe, and thus you feel heavy of heart (though you are not in a negative state).
 Only people such as this are qualified to accept the enlightenment of God’s words and to be moved by the Spirit of God” (“It Is Very Important to Establish a Normal Relationship With God” in The Word Appears in the Flesh).
 God expresses truths to address mankind’s shortcomings and needs, so when we read God’s words we need to seek the truth to resolve our actual problems.
 We need to look at our actual problems and difficulties in light of God’s words so that we can gain the Holy Spirit’s enlightenment.
 For example, if we find that, when we’re with brothers and sisters or cooperating with someone in our duty, we’re always displaying arrogance, clinging to our own opinions, having others listen to us, and maybe even lecturing and stifling others, we should give careful thought to this problem in our devotionals.
 Why are we always displaying this kind of corruption and can’t ever seem to change?
 Why can’t we escape the bonds of sin and stop sinning?
 And we often just can’t help but lie and deceive to maintain our own face and status—why is this?
-Why is it so hard to be an?
+Why is it so hard to be an honest person?
 Our sins were forgiven by the Lord Jesus, so why are we constantly sinning?
 Can people like us, who are always sinning, really get into the kingdom of heaven?
 Ask these questions and more.
-Particularly now that a pandemic is ravaging the world and the disasters are upon us, we still haven’t seen the Lord come on a cloud, so we’re bound to succumb to the disasters sooner or later.
+Particularly now that a pandemic is ravaging the world and the disasters are upon us, we still haven’t welcomed the Lord’s return, so we’re bound to succumb to the disasters sooner or later.
 We can’t waste any time praying to the Lord and seeking what His will is now that the disasters have come.
-We need to fully ponder a few practical questions: Where will the Lord appear and work when He comes in the last days?
-Where will the Holy Spirit speak to the churches?
-How can we be the wise virgins and welcome the Lord?
-What kind of church is the church of Philadelphia that will be raptured?
+We need to fully ponder a few practical questions: Is it that the Lord has come back and appeared to work?
+Where does the Holy Spirit speak to the churches?
+How can we be the wise virgins to hear God’s voice and welcome the Lord when we hear thethat the Lord has returned?
 By bringing these practical questions into our devotionals and reading of God’s words, and seeking God’s actual will, we can more easily gain God’s enlightenment and guidance.
 This can resolve our problems and difficulties, giving us a path of practice.
 If we just mechanically read the Scriptures and pray, treating our devotionals as just another task, going through the motions, our spiritual lives will suffer and it will become nothing but a religious rite, a religious convention.

 These are the three principles of practice that we have to grasp for our spiritual devotionals.
 As long as we apply these principles and practice them in our daily devotionals, we’ll gain more enlightenment from the Holy Spirit, we’ll see constant improvement in our spiritual lives, and we’ll gradually experience growth in life.